horizontalsystems/blockchain-crypto-guides/guides/defi/2-defi-services.md

 ## 1. Decentralized Exchanges

-While there are a number of major [cryptocurrency exchanges](/fundamentals/6-buying-cryptocurrency-basics.md) exists today pretty much all of them are centralized.
+While there are a number of major [cryptocurrency exchanges](/guides/fundamentals/6-buying-cryptocurrency-basics.md) exist today pretty much all of them are centralized.
 Centralized exchanges provide ways to buy/sell cryptocurrency with/for fiat currency like USD, EUR etc.

 Centralized exchanges: